Ormstown

-Ormstown is a municipality in Quebec, Canada, which is situated on the Chateauguay River in the heart of the Chateauguay Valley.
+Ormstown is a municipality in Quebec, Canada, which is situated on the Châteauguay River in the heart of the Châteauguay Valley.
 It is approximately one hour southwest of Montreal and 20 minutes north of New York State in the United States.
-The population as of the Canada 2011 Census was 3,595 of which Francophones comprise about 65%.
+The population as of the 2021 Canadian census was 3,917.

 Ormstown has two elementary schools, one high school (Chateauguay Valley Regional), and two adult education facilities, several restaurants and churches.
 Ormstown is also well known for its numerous antique dealers and unique gift shops.
 There is a park north of the centre of town which is home to Ormstown Beach, an urban legend created and memorialized in the 1970s with "I've been to Ormstown Beach" bumper stickers.
-It is a popular summer activity to cycle along the Chateauguay River.
+It is a popular summer activity to cycle along the Châteauguay River.
 The town has traces of an old dam, which was once the source of power for the mill.
 People living outside the town only gained access to electricity following World War II.

 History

+Settlement of the area began in the early 19th century and by 1820, it was populated by people from Scotland and the north of Ireland.
+There is uncertainty about the origin of the name Ormstown, possibly a distortion of "Ormiston", a Scottish village.
+Around 1860 it was also called Durham.

+In 1808, a sawmill was built, followed by a Presbyterian church in 1829 and an Anglican church in 1832.
+In 1836, the Ormstown Post Office opened, and in 1846, the Catholic parish was established under the name Saint-Malachie-d'Ormstown, in honour of Saint Malachy.

+In 1845, the Municipality of Ormstown was founded, but dissolved in 1847.
+In 1855, it was reestablished as the Parish Municipality of Saint-Malachie-d’Ormstown.
+In 1889, the main town centre split off to form the Village Municipality of Ormstown.

 In the 1950s, Ormstown became the site of a significant microwave radio relay station, part of the Trans Canada Telephone System.
 Initially, the system passed through the major cities of Canada via towers located on top of downtown telephone buildings.
 Subsequently, concerns were expressed that a disaster affecting any of those city cores, such as a war or uprising, would result in an interruption of the continuity of the transcontinental communications system.
 The solution was to locate a "bypass" microwave site outside each of those cities with links to the east and west, as well as a short link into the city.
 The Ormstown facility was the bypass point for Montreal, but had further significance as it also included a link to the AT&T Long Lines TD2 microwave system in the United States.

-In 2000, the town merged with the surrounding parish of St-Malachie d'Ormstown to form the Municipality of Ormstown.
+In 2000, the village municipality merged with the surrounding parish municipality of St-Malachie d'Ormstown to form the Municipality of Ormstown.

 Geography

 Communities

-The following locations reside within the municipality's boundaries:
+In addition to the main population centre of Ormstown, the following locations reside within the municipality's boundaries: